 In order for a storm to be covered, a policy must be purchased before the storm is named.
 Covered examples of inclement weather and natural disasters can include hurricanes, winter storms, earthquakes, volcanoes, floods or wildfires.

 If an unforeseen event causes a travel delay or a cancellation, you may be covered by multiple benefits, including Trip Cancellation, Trip Interruption, Travel Delay and Missed Connection.
 Contact your provider’s 24 Hour Emergency Assistance department for information on what coverage may be available.

 This information is time sensitive and may vary by policy.
 If you have questions about a specific policy, please contact us directly at 800-240-0369.
-Our customer service representatives are available 24/7 and are delighted to help.
+Our customer service representatives are available from 8am to 10pm ET, seven days a week and are delighted to help.